downysoftware/Thin-Chrome-Window-Bookmarklet/README.md

 Added caption-only image generator using code from here: https://github.com/samgermain/python-meme

-After finding the original repository and notebooks have been deleted, I found a fork and forked it.
-Will try to recover the "classify an image" and "search within an image" notebooks, maybe rework my version so it can skip the image generation step.
+After finding the original kingchloexx CLIP-Image-Classification repository and notebooks have been deleted, I found a fork and created this repository to fix my personal copy of the original kingchloexx Colab.
+Will try to recover the "classify an image" and "search within an image" notebooks, maybe rework my version so it can skip the image generation step, and make this a proper fork.

 Forked from:
 # CLIP-Image-Classification